 LEAP® is the leading methodology to partner with your loved one on their illness and gain their trust.
 This method was invented by Dr. Xavier Amador as he assisted his own brother who had schizophrenia and suffered from anosognosia (lack of awareness of illness).

 As many families know, their loved one often says they aren’t sick and don’t need help.
-The LEAP® method teaches families, friends, health professionals, and criminal justice personnel how to build trust and partner with someone experiencing psychosis to help them to accept and be involved in their care.
+The LEAP® method teaches families, friends, health professionals, and criminal justice personnel how to build trust and partner with someone experiencing psychosis spectrum disorders to help them to accept and be involved in their care.
 Dr. Amador’s method is available via personal training sessions through his many YouTube videos and via his acclaimed book, “I’m Not Sick, I Don’t Need Help.”

 The tools you learn in LEAP® can be used in any relationship, but they are particularly useful when your loved one cannot perceive that they need medical assistance or medication.